 - Place dough in baking dish; trim or crimp edges

 - Add dried beans to pie dish (you can use pie weights if you have them)1 cup dried beans (any kind) or pie weights

 - Bake 25-30 minutes, until edges are lightly golden; remove and allow to cool at room temperature (do not turn the oven off yet:)Once the pie plate is cool, remove the beans

 Make the Quiche Filling

-- Pour egg mixture into pie shell; place on sturdy baking rack and bake, uncovered on the middle rack at 350ºF for 50-minutes, or until center is done (test for doneness with a toothpick)
+- Pour egg mixture into cooled pie shell; place on rimmed baking rack and bake, uncovered on the middle rack at 350ºF for 50-minutes, or until center is done (test for doneness with a toothpick)